Tjoosten/What-i-learned/live/It-is-never-to-late-to meet-new-people.md

 Today i was going to Brussels (Belguim) on my one.
 To meet Emily and Tobias.
 In they train i was scared.
 And mulling about things?
 What they think about authism?
-Who are they?
+Who are they? they are two awesome humans.
-Two awesome humans.
 We went out for a lunch and a chat.
 After that we go out for a walk.
 Like some architectural buildings in the city.

  *we walk and walk*